rforbiodatascience25/group_29_project/README.md

     -   `4.
 Tonsil: B-cell maturation`

--   As the name of downloaded files was automatically named after the current date, they were renamed to:
+-   As the names of downloaded files were automatically named after the current date, they were renamed to:

     -   `blood.csv`